byuflowlab/CCBlade.jl/docs/src/tutorial.md

 Outputs
 ```

 Note that we use broadcasting to solve all sections in one call.
+However, since rotor is not an Array, we wrap it in Ref so that it can broadcast as a "scalar".

 ```@example wt
-out = solve(rotor, op)
+out = solve.(Ref(rotor), sections, op)

 nothing # hide
 ```

-Let's plot the distributed loads.
+Let's now plot the distributed loads.

 ```@example wt